-We are going to divide the letters into some groups so that it’ll be easier to learn their shapes.
+We will divide the letters into some groups so that it’ll be easier to learn their shapes.

 All the letters in a particular group share some common features.

-Here is how i would advise to divide the letters in groups.
+Here is how I would advise dividing the letters in groups.

 Group 1 –